Want Answers? Here Are The Answers To Almost 40 Questions

 • Retaining and structural work

-• Exterior cladding, windows, foundations, walls and roofing etc.
+• Replacement of exterior cladding, windows, foundations, walls and roofing projects.

 If you have a budget in mind, then it’s important to engage your builder early in the process, especially if the work you want to do might need an architect/draughtsperson and council consents.
 We help you work through your ideas and sit alongside you with the architect/draughtsperson to make sure that you understand that what is being drawn up fits in your budget and is designed in a cost effective and practical way from a building perspective.
 Once that is agreed then the architect/draughtsperson will draw up the detailed plans and necessary documentation for council, check them with both you and us, and then submit them to council for approval and sign-off.
 Then we help manage the entire build process from start to finish.